Multiplayer

 There are basically two methods to use lobbies with the Steam Integration Kit.

-Direct Steamworks SDK Method
+Direct Steamworks SDK Method (Advanced)

 This is the most common way to use lobbies directly with the functions provided by the Steamworks SDK and exposed to Blueprints by Steam Integration Kit.